 Phil Coorey made an oblique reference to “infidelity” by Barnaby Joyce in a 19 December article.
 This is not the same as an affair with a pregnant staffer and was also safely well after the December by-election that could have brought down the Turnbull Government.

 The inference Whittaker made by his comment about 'tweeting/gossiping/blogging/reporting' would appear to be that our report was just a rehash of tweets and gossip by a report in a blog.
 Not that it would make any difference – a blog is still a publication – IA is not a blog but a genuine news website that has been in operation since 24 June 2010.
-As for reporting gossip, we sent Sydney bureau chief Ross Jones to verify the allegations
+As for reporting gossip, we sent Sydney bureau chief Ross Jones to Tamworth for a week to verify the allegations.

 ‘The Daily Telegraph offered photographic proof of the staffer’s pregnancy and confirmed through multiple sources that Barnaby Joyce was the father.
 Clearly, this has triggered a wider investigation and forced Joyce to confront it.
 Nothing that came before had managed to do this.’